 Type II anodizing and Alodine can also be combined, though that combo requires masking areas you need to retain thermal and electrical conductivity.
 And passivation and black oxide are often applied in tandem to steel to provide both corrosion resistance and a nice cosmetic finish.

 Hopefully, this article has helped you to understand the difference between surface finish and surface finishing, as well as introducing you to the various finishing options for CNC machined parts.
 To figure out which finishing options will deliver the right protection and aesthetics for your next project, remember to:

-If you’re still having trouble figuring which CNC machining surface finish is right for you, create a free account, upload your design and see what surface finishing options can be applied to your part — and our team of experienced technical application engineers can help, too!
+If you’re still having trouble figuring out which CNC machining surface finish is right for you, create a free account, and upload your design to get an online CNC quote and see what surface finishing options can be applied to your part.
+Our team of experienced technical application engineers can help, too!